Taio Asahisa: K-1 Lightweight champion

 Asahisa was scheduled to fight the reigning K-1 Lightweight champion Gonnapar Weerasakreck at K-1 World GP 2021 in Fukuoka.
 Asahisa had previously beat Kenta Hayashi, then the K-1 Lightweight champion, in a non-title bout, while Gonnapar became the champion after dethroning Hayashi at K-1 World GP 2020 Winter's Crucial Bout.
 At the time of the bout's scheduling, Asahisa and Gonnapar were considered the #1 and #2 ranked fighters under 64kg.
 Following a closely contested three rounds, the fight was declared a majority draw.
 Two of the judges scored it an even 29-29, while the third judge scored it 29-28 in favor of Asahisa.
 Accordingly, an extra round was fought, after which Asahisa was awarded a split decision.

 Asahisa faced Yuki Yoza in a non-title bout at K-1 World GP 2022 Japan on February 27, 2022.
 The fight was ruled a draw after the first three rounds, with two judges scoring the bout an even 30–30 draw, while the third judge scored the bout 30–28 in favor of Yoza.
 An extension round was therefore contested, after which Yoza was awarded the unanimous decision victory.

 Asahisa made his first K-1 Lightweight title defense against Yuki Yoza at K-1 World GP 2023: K'Festa 6 on March 12, 2023, in what was an immediate rematch of his upset loss to Yoza the previous year.
 He lost the fight by unanimous decision, with two scorecards of 30–29 and one scorecard of 30–28.
 During a post-fight interview, Asahisa revealed he had suffered a right hand fracture before the bout took place, which was exacerbated in the second round.

+Asahisa made his Rizin Fighting Federation debut on December 31, 2024, at Rizin 49: Decade against YURA.
+He won the fight by unanimous decision in a bout where both athletes received an eight count.

 Asahisa faced Danila Kvach at K-1 Dontaku on July 13, 2025.
 He won the fight by majority decision.